xiaolai/regular-investing-in-box/docs/en/README.md

 Actually, it can be explained in one sentence:

->**The mirror is an understanding of the long term.** It is this mirror that brings about so many surprising examples of the Mirror Effect.
+>**The mirror in this case is an understanding of the long term.** It is this mirror that brings about so many surprising examples of the Mirror Effect.

 Almost all of the surprising Mirror Effects are due to different understandings of the long term.
 It's an eternal fact that most people have no concept of the long term and only see that which is right in front of them.
 To put it another way, for the vast majority of "chariots", the black horse is always the strongest, the white horse always follows the black horse, and driver never grows even a little bit.

-From another perspective, we can see the concept of long term as sunglasses that filters out all light that is not related to the long term, just as normal sunglasses filter out UV rays.
-With these sunglasses we naturally can't help but use our ability to make macro observations.
-It's just like wearing polarized sunglasses while driving, which filters out not only the harmful UV rays, but also keeps the harshest light away from your eyes.
-They allow you to see more clearly and accurately.
+From another perspective, we can see the concept of long term as sunglasses that filter out all light that is not related to the long term, just as normal sunglasses filter out UV rays.
+With these sunglasses, we can't help but use our ability to make macro observations.
+It's just like wearing polarized sunglasses while driving, which not only filters out the harmful UV rays, but also keeps the harshest light away from your eyes.
+The sunglasses allow you to see more clearly and accurately.

-After wearing these "long-term" sunglasses, the financial news media that you used to read and watch will suddenly seem completely different.
+After wearing these "long-term" sunglasses, the financial news media that you used to read and watch suddenly seems completely different.
 You see things you didn't see before, and you think about things in an opposite manner.

 People on TV discuss the efficiency of the market, and both sides get all excited arguing with each other.
 In the past, you might have been confused, and felt that both sides seemed to be making good points.
-But with these long-term polarized sunglasses you suddenly understand that they're is really nothing to argue about.
+But with these long-term polarized sunglasses you suddenly understand that there is really nothing to argue about.
 The facts are quite simple:

 > * From a long-term perspective, them market tends to be relatively efficient, and the longer the term the more efficient it will be.
 > * But at any one point in time the market is extremely inefficient.

-Then you really start to like the concept of "market efficiency".
-The more people there are who hope that the market will efficient in the short term the better, because that's the only way you can have a relative advantage.
+Then you start to really like the concept of "market efficiency".
+The more people there are who expect that the market will be efficient in the short term the better, because that's the only way you can have a relative advantage.
 If the market were completely efficient, then there would be no reason for the market, because price and value would always be the same, and people wouldn't need to trade.
 The fact that the market is always inefficient is its reason for existence, and it is the reason why people like us have an opportunity.
 Fortunately, because we are always wearing "long-term" sunglasses, we just have to use our time to wait for the market to show its long-term efficiency.

-Once you have done all you can to develop your concept of the long term, you will discover how different and simple macro observations are, and then you will be surprised to discover this fact:
+Once you have done all you can to develop your concept of the long term, you will discover how different and simple macro observations are, and you will be surprised to discover this fact:

->The more important a problem is the easier it is to solve, and the hardest problems are the easiest to solve.
-But people waste all of their wisdom trying to solve complicated but unimportant problems.
+>The more important the problem the easier it is to solve, and the hardest problems are the easiest to solve.
+But people waste all of their wisdom trying to solve complicated yet unimportant problems.

-In Chapter Three of Part Two, we saw how regular investors choose their investments.
+In Chapter 3 of Part Two, we saw how regular investors choose their investments.
 All they do is make several simple choices that only need to be right in the general direction, but their future returns are likely to be greater and more certain than active traders.
 Most other people in the market, however, spend huge amounts of time and energy to apply their entire intellect to their choices.
 And all for what?
-They want to use all fo the data possible to come up with a more precise conclusion, but is their probability of success greater?
+They want to use all of the possible data to come up with a more precise conclusion, but is their probability of success greater?
 History shows us that they are wasting their efforts.

 In the 1990s, a huge amount of talented people left China.
 When they look back from thirty years later, how do they actually feel?
 Many of them feel like they lost the best years of their lives.
 Why?
-Because over the past thirty years China has been the fastest growing region in the world, and a rising tide lifts all ships.
-Many less-talented people who stayed in China are now better off than those who chose to leave, and this is can be hard for those talented people who seemed to be making the right decision in the moment to face.
+Because over the past thirty years China has been the fastest growing region in the world, and a rising tide lifts all boats.
+Many less-talented people who stayed in China are now better off than those who chose to leave, and this can be hard for those talented people who seemed to be making the right decision in the moment to face.
 Even harder to accept is that those who didn't leave may have wanted to leave but couldn't.
 Why is it like this?

 The best explanation may be that they put all of their attention on the present, so they could only ignore facts that should have been obvious but would only come into play in the future.
-There is a famous experiment, called "[The Invisible Gorilla](https://www.youtube.com/watch?v=IGQmdoK_ZfY)", in which subjects are asked to watch a video of two groups of students passing a ball, and to count the number of times that the students in which pass the ball.
+There is a famous experiment, called "[The Invisible Gorilla](https://www.youtube.com/watch?v=IGQmdoK_ZfY)", in which subjects are asked to watch a video of two groups of students passing a ball, and to count the number of times that the students in white pass the ball.

 ![Figure34](../images/Figure34.png)

-After watching the video, many people are able to count correctly that the ball was passed sixteen times, but they fail to notice the large gorilla that walked across the stage, stopping to beat its chest several times.
+After watching the video, many people are able to count correctly that the ball was passed sixteen times, but they failed to notice the large gorilla that walked across the stage, stopping to beat its chest several times.

 ![Figure35](../images/Figure35.png)

-Some people may have heard of this experiment, and they correctly count the number of passes and notice the gorilla, but they fail to notice that the curtain behind the students changed color from red to orange.
+Some people may have heard of this experiment, so they correctly count the number of passes and notice the gorilla, but they fail to notice that the curtain behind the students changed color from red to orange.

 Actually, since this is just how our brain works, there is no reliable way to deal with this problem.
 We either focus fully on the present, or we focus fully on the future.
 Anyway, those are the two worlds inside and outside of the mirror, and they are always the opposite of each other.
 Of course, Siegal's research tells us that, as far as making money goes, focusing only on the future is a better deal.

 If you are able to clearly remember everything we discussed prior to this chapter, you will discover many examples of the Mirror Effect, and almost every time the mirror that causes everything to look completely opposite is "long term".
 When you read this book again, I suggest that you keep a list in a notebook of all the examples of the Mirror Effect.
 In the years to come, you can add to this list as you come across new examples.
 As you go through this process, you will discover that these sunglasses will slowly become invisible, and you may not even need the sunglasses anymore because the  ability to think long-term will become a natural function of your eyes.

 This is the value and necessity of investment education.
 Your driver must mature, and your black and white horses must be trained.
 In the end, they will bring you into a mirror world in which everything will look the same but actually be the opposite of what you once saw.
 In fact, though, the world inside the mirror is the actual nature of the objective world.
-This is the secret of investment: have a 100% objective understanding of the objective world, and 100% objective understanding of oneself.
+This is the secret of investment: have a 100% objective understanding of the objective world, and a 100% objective understanding of oneself.
 It's really very difficult.
 It's only difficult, though, from the perspective of the present, and it's certainly not impossible.
 Looked at from a long-term perspective, it shouldn't be difficult at all.

 ### 4.4 The Difference Between Knowing and Doing